 We believe that the technology and know-how incorporated into our products distinguishes them in a meaningful way from other products in the market in the minds of our end-user customers and healthcare providers.
 We have a track record of delivering innovation in diabetes care informed by our deep understanding of the needs of people with diabetes.
 For example, we were instrumental in the development and global commercialization of the pen needle, which revolutionized insulin delivery and today is the primary mode of insulin delivery globally.
-As an independent diabetes-focused entity, our research and development programs will be geared toward both incremental improvements in our existing products as well as the development of new products, such as a potential insulin patch pump focused on serving the needs of people living with Type 2 diabetes.
+As an independent diabetes-focused entity, our research and development programs will be geared toward both incremental improvements in our existing products as well as the development of new products.
+For example, we are currently working on developing a potential insulin patch pump focused on serving the needs of people living with Type 2 diabetes.
+We are still in the process of designing and developing the product and, if and when we complete this process, we will need to apply for and obtain clearance from the FDA and similar regulatory authorities in jurisdictions outside of the United States to market and sell this product in the United States and abroad.